ezhulenev/ezhulenev.github.io/source/_posts/2016-02-01-deep-learning-with-tensorflow-on-ec2-spot-instances.md

 Choosing a right design and parameters for your neural network is separate optimization problem:

-* how many layers to use
+* how many layers to use?
-* how many neurons in each layer
+* how many neurons in each layer?
-* what learning rate to use
+* what learning rate to use?

-Luckily all of these choices are independent and can be easily run in parallel.
+These choices form a set of model hyperparameters, which can be used for training multiple models in parallel.

 {%img center /images/deep-learning/hyperparameter-optimization.png Hyperparameter Optimization %}

 ## Inference

 When you already have trained model, and you want to score/classify huge dataset, you can use similar approach: split all your input data into smaller batches, and run them in parallel.
+Instead of different hyperparameters, scheduler will control batch offsets defining what part of the dataset should be loaded for inference.

 # TensorFlow for Image Recognition